scripting/feedlandInstall/docs/setup.md

 ### S3 setup (optional)

-Some features depend on using Amazon S3 to store feeds for users and likes.
+Some features depend on using Amazon <a href="https://aws.amazon.com/s3/">S3</a> to store feeds for users and likes.

 If you want to use those features, set up a place for FeedLand to store the files.